Clicky

 Strictly speaking, these are not of the standard internship format.
 However, they offer valuable experience, which is the more satisfying takeaway.

-An Education student’s teaching experience lasts one or two semesters depending on state requirements.
-In it, a licensed teacher delegates tasks and responsibilities to you, observe your performance, and make an evaluation.
+An Education student’s teaching experience lasts one or two semesters, depending on state requirements.
+In it, a licensed teacher delegates tasks and responsibilities to you, observes your performance, and makes an evaluation.
 This experience will help you understand the kind of teaching specialization you will pursue.

 Online Bachelor of Science in Dental Hygiene